enormandeau/meditation-timer/README.md

 #### 2) Installing

-meditation-timer via the 'install.sh' script
+You can install meditation-timer via the 'install.sh' script.
 This will install the Python program file ('meditation_timer.py') in the '/usr/local/bin' directory and the data in '/usr/share/meditation-timer/'.
 In order to install the program, you will need to have admnistrative rights on the computer you are using.
 To proceed with the installation, launch the installation script (use 'sudo' to gain administrative rights):

 ```bash
 sudo make install
 ```

 The program is now installed.
-If there is a previous installation of meditation_timer on your computer, run the following command to remove it before doing the install:
+If there is a previous installation of `meditation_timer` on your computer, run the following command to remove it before doing the install:

 ```bash
 sudo make uninstall